-When shopping at your local health market, it’s common to now see CBD products lining the shelves.
-CBD comes in many different forms such as oils, capsules, topicals, drinks, and edibles.
-1 With cannabis and CBD products becoming a part of mainstream culture, many CBD consumers may surprisingly be left wondering “what does CBD stand for?”
+Since the passage of the Farm Bill of 2018 allowed the cultivation of hemp nationwide, it’s common to now see hemp derived CBD products lining the shelves of your local natural health market.
+CBD comes in many different forms such as sublingual oils, capsules, topicals, vape oils, drinks, and edibles.
+1 With cannabis becoming a part of mainstream culture, many CBD consumers may surprisingly be left wondering “what does CBD stand for?”
 Luckily, we are here for you.

 What Does “CBD” Mean?

-In 1992, scientists researching cannabinoids at the Hebrew University of Jerusalem discovered a previously unknown system in the body that responded directly to cannabinoids from the cannabis plant.
-They named it the endocannabinoid system.4
+In 1992, scientists researching cannabinoids at the Hebrew University of Jerusalem discovered a previously unknown system in the body that responded to hemp-derived CBD.
+That system we now know as the endocannabinoid system, or ECS.4

-Endocannabinoids are already produced by the human body.5 Phytocannabinoids come from the cannabis plant.6 Phytocannabinoids are different from the body’s endocannabinoids.
-But, they are similar enough to interact with the ECS7 in the same way.
-These phytocannabinoids are also called exocannabinoids, as we mentioned above, and they are the only source of cannabinoids found in nature that can supplement our body’s natural supply of them, stimulating our own endocannabinoid systems.
+Endocannabinoids are already produced by the human body.5 Phytocannabinoids come from the cannabis plant.6 Phytocannabinoids are different from the body’s endocannabinoids, but they are similar enough to interact with the ECS7 in the same way and stimulate the production of endocannabinoids.
+These phytocannabinoids are also called exocannabinoids, and as we mentioned above they are the only source of cannabinoids found in nature that are similar to what our bodies naturally produce.

 What is the Entourage Effect?

 Scientists call the action of all cannabinoids working together the “entourage effect.”
 8 When scientists isolated CBD from the other cannabinoids, they found that it was not as effective as when all the cannabinoids worked together.
-Studies showed a drop off of effects of CBD isolate infused cannabis oil, whereas those we received a full spectrum CBD extract did not experience the same drop-off effect in its effectiveness.9
+The study showed a drop-off effect of CBD isolate at higher doses.
+By contrast, a full spectrum CBD extract did not have a drop off in effectiveness.9

-CBD oil that contains a complete phytocannabinoid profile is also called “full spectrum” oil.
-Consumers looking to experience all that the hemp plant has to offer should make sure they are shopping for full spectrum CBD products to get the most benefits from the coveted entourage effect.
+CBD extracts containing a complete phytocannabinoid profile are called “full spectrum” oils.
+Consumers looking to experience all that the hemp plant has to offer should only shop for full spectrum CBD products.

-For those struggling to understand what the entourage effect is, or why it occurs, let us explain it in a more simplified way that we can all relate to.
+For those struggling to understand why this occurs, let us explain using a sports metaphor.
 Think of the full spectrum of cannabinoids as a basketball team.
-Each player on the team plays an important role in how the team performs, and if one of the players goes missing all of the sudden, undoubtedly the team is going to perform worse.
+Each player on the team plays an important role in how the team performs.
+If one of the players goes missing, the whole team suffers.

 The same is true with full spectrum cannabinoids.
-By removing the THC and separating it from its teammates, providers of THC-free products may actually be doing their customers a large disservice in terms of the potency and effectiveness of the CBD extract.
-That’s why at Cornbread Hemp, we only use the highest quality, most potent full spectrum CBD extracts when formulating our USDA organic CBD oils.
+By removing a key component like THC, providers of THC-free CBD products may actually be doing their customers a huge disservice in terms of the potency and effectiveness of the CBD extract.
+That’s why at Cornbread Hemp, we only use the highest quality, most potent, full spectrum CBD extracts when formulating our CBD products.

 Will CBD Oil Get You High?

 Some people want to avoid potential THC intoxication by purchasing CBD isolates or broad spectrum CBD.
-What they do not realize is that the high ratio of CBD can actually inhibit THC from bonding to the endocannabinoid receptors in the brain, creating a barrier between the THC and the part of your brain that gets you high.
+What they do not realize is that even with THC in it, full spectrum hemp extract appear to get people high.
+That's because CBD may inhibit THC from bonding to the ECS receptors in the brain.

-THC can actually help the CBD affect the body’s receptors more efficiently, while the brain does not experience any unwanted psychotropic effects.
-It’s just another reason why choosing full spectrum CBD products is always the best way to go, especially if potency and effectiveness are of any concern.
+The THC in a full spectrum hemp extract helps CBD interact with the body’s cannabinoid receptors more efficiently, while not producing any unwanted psychotropic effects.
+It’s just another reason why choosing full spectrum CBD products is always the best way to go, especially if potency and effectiveness are your priority.

 The Best CBD Extraction Methods

-There are several different processes to choose from to extract CBD from raw plant material.
+There are several different processes to choose from to extract CBD from raw cannabis plant material.
 One way to extract phytocannabinoids without harsh chemicals is under high pressure with supercritical carbon dioxide.10 This method requires a lot of heavy machinery,11 and leaves an extract with a bitter aftertaste.
 While popular, there is a better method of extraction.

 Ethanol extraction can be certified organic by using organic sugarcane ethanol as a solvent.
-This method is gentle, safe, and effective.12 Organic ethanol extraction creates an oil with a smoother flavor than other methods, because rather than relying on pressurizing CO2 to push the oil through, we utilize the properties of the sugarcane ethanol to “strip” the cannabinoids from the plant matter.
+This method is gentle, safe, and effective.12 Organic ethanol extraction allows the creation of an oil with a smoother flavor than other methods.
+Rather than relying on pressurized CO2 to forcibly push the compounds out, we utilize the properties of the sugarcane ethanol to gently extract the cannabinoids from the plant matter.

 What Does Cornbread Hemp Stand For?